 Rain Barrel Workshops and Sales

-We provide low-cost rain barrels to residents in a partnership program with Arlingtonians for a Clean Environment, the Northern Virginia Soil and Water Conservation District and other local jurisdictions.
+We provide low-cost rain barrels to residents in a partnership program with EcoAction Arlington, the Northern Virginia Soil and Water Conservation District and other local jurisdictions.
 We’ve distributed more than 4,000 rain barrels through this program.
+Workshops and sales events not currently scheduled.

 Click here to register for rain barrel workshops or rain barrel sales on the Soil and Water Conservation District web site.